 - 5. Reverb Decay

 Reverb is applied with 100% wetness.
 This Macro determines the decay of the reverb.
-Coincidentally, the further you open the Macro, the less bright the reverb becomes.
+Coincidentally, the further you open the Macro, the darker the reverb becomes.

 - 6. Shimmer Send